Kwangsa19/Python-Data-Analysis-COVID19/README.md

 # Python-Data-Analysis-Covid19

 > This project is based on Coursera project course.
 Please enroll to this course by visiting this [link](https://www.coursera.org/projects/covid19-data-analysis-using-python).
-In this scenario, I analyzed the COVID-19 death dataset.
+In this scenario, I analyzed the COVID-19 death dataset 2020.
 > I analyzed the data by producing outputs such as: Top 5 countries with the highest death rates, average death rate, the country with the highest and lowest death rate.
-In addition, I also joined the two datasets: Death rate dataset and world happiness dataset and conducting linear regression between the death rate of COVID-19 against some factors that define what a happy country is.
+In addition, I also joined the two datasets: Death rate dataset and world happiness dataset 2020 and conducting linear regression between the death rate of COVID-19 against some factors that define what a happy country is.

 ## Implementation